VirtualVasquez/liri-node-app/README.md

 ## Purpose

 The purpose of this was to learn how about Node.JS, how it works, and how to use it.
 It was also to learn about npm packages that are utilzed in Node.JS to draw information and functionality from other web applications.
-The main benefits from this assignment was learning how to read documents from new or unfamiliar applications, and that experimentation is needed to see how they work as needed.
+From this project I've learned how to read documents from new or unfamiliar applications, and that experimentation is needed to see how they work as needed.

 ## Node Packages used